eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/datamanager/workspaces/index.md

 Use this property to define the type of the data backend.

+!!! info

-Note: Currently, the only possible value is `dataplatform`.
+    Currently, the only possible value is `dataplatform`.

 | Property | Default | Required | Conflicts with | Valid values |
 | -------- | ------- | -------- | -------------- | ------------ |